 First, wipe the cone with nail polish remover and then tarnish it around the crack using sandpaper grid 800 or 1000.
 When you finish with sandpaper on both sides of the speaker, clean it again with nail polish remover so there are no debris left on the surface.

 Mix the epoxy glue and apply a thin layer on the top side of the damaged cone.
-The quality glue I used for my plastic cone is Loctite Speaker Repair Adhesive.
-It is durable, fast-drying, and is vibrations resistant, which is crucial for speakers.
-Also, is available on Amazon, so if you want to use quality glue for plastic, click this link and check the recent price.
+The quality glue I used for my plastic cone is Loctite Speaker Repair Adhesive (link to Amazon).
+It is durable, fast-drying, and vibration resistant, which is crucial for speakers.

-Patches made from cartons for plastic and aluminum can be larger than for paper cones.
+Patches made from cartons of plastic and aluminium can be larger than paper cones.
 This extra coverage will strengthen the cone even more.
 You can also make patches for a plastic cone from thin elastic foam.

 As additional support for the damaged area, especially when they are deformed, you can use mounting tape.
 Just stick it to the back of the cone when fixing the front side.
 It will keep both edges together, and when you finish with the top side of the speaker, remove the tape.

-Cover a cracked plastic cone with a thin layer of the glue.
+#4.
+Cover a cracked plastic cone with a thin layer of glue.

 Stick the patch to the cone and gently apply pressure to ensure both surfaces stick together.